-Sue: Is this the first time we’ve seen the words Doctor Who and the… in the title?
+Sue: Is this the first time we’ve seen the words ‘Doctor Who and the...’ in the title?

-Me: The first and only time.
+Me: The first and only time, yes.

-Sue: You sound annoyed.
+Sue: You sound like you’re annoyed.
 What’s wrong?

-Sue: It is Doctor Who.
+Sue: But it is Doctor Who.

-Me: Well, I don’t agree.
+Me: I don’t agree.

 Sue: Even in the face of all this mounting evidence?
 You’re insane.

 Sue: This doesn’t look like it was shot on film.
 We’re back in the studio again, aren’t we?
 That’s a shame.
-Still, at least the sound is OK, even if the colours are a bit smudgy around the edges.
+Still, at least the sound is okay, even if the colours are a bit smudgy around the edges.

-The potholers are suddenly attacked by a dinosaur.
+The potholers are attacked by a dinosaur.

-Sue: Do they end up sucking everyone into a black hole.
+Sue: Is this the British version of the Large Hadron Collider?
+Do they accidentally suck everyone into a black hole?
 Is that the plot?

 Sue: Don’t look at me, I didn’t write it.

-Me: He’s in most of them.
+Me: He’s in most of them, yes.

 Me: No, it isn’t.